 Error Tracking enables you to get more context around any issue for smarter triaging and faster investigations.
 The Error Tracking Explorer view shows a list of issues that Datadog has detected, along with important aggregates like each issue’s total error count and frequency over time.

 If you click on an issue within the Error Tracking Explorer, you’ll see helpful metadata within an Issue Panel.
-A timeseries graph shows the frequency of errors within the issue, which both indicates how serious the issue is and helps you correlate the issue’s occurrence with other events (such as a recent deployment).
+A timeseries graph shows the frequency of errors within the issue, and the issue summary tells you which code version first threw the error.
+This data both indicates how serious the issue is and helps you correlate the issue’s occurrence with other events (such as a recent deployment).

-When it comes time to investigate, you can view the source code that caused the error, making it straightforward to find and revert the relevant git commit.
-Afterward, you can keep tabs on the Error Tracking Explorer to see if the original issue is still occurring—or if other issues cropped up instead.
+When it comes time to investigate, you can quickly characterize the error by looking at the summary at the top of the panel—Datadog automatically parses all of the issue’s error messages for patterns in order to provide a consolidated description.
+The panel also surfaces the source code that caused the error, making it straightforward to find and revert the relevant git commit.
+Afterward, you can keep tabs on the Error Tracking Explorer to see if the original issue is still occurring—or if other issues have cropped up instead.

 Error Tracking unminifies your code by using source maps, which indicate where segments of the minified code appear in the original source.
 Datadog makes it easy to upload source maps using the